SAP/luigi/docs/faq.md

 ### Can I place a micro frontend within another micro frontend?

 Yes, you can use [Web Components](https://docs.luigi-project.io/docs/web-component) in Luigi in order to achieve that.
-After creating a web component, you first need to enable in on the node level using the [webcomponent](https://docs.luigi-project.io/docs/navigation-parameters-reference/?section=webcomponent) Luigi parameter.
+After creating a web component, you first need to enable it on the node level using the [webcomponent](https://docs.luigi-project.io/docs/navigation-parameters-reference/?section=webcomponent) Luigi parameter.
 Then, you can use the [compound](https://docs.luigi-project.io/docs/navigation-parameters-reference/?section=compound) feature to define a custom layout or configure nested web components.

 ### How can I implement a custom home page or login page for Luigi?